spraoi/spraoi.ai/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer.md

 a custom solution from scratch.
 After a few days of hacking together some Javascript and throwing it on AWS Lambda, we had the original version of what we now call the “request composer”.

-Time went on, and, as you might expect, this Lambda function kept growing in size and complexity as we continued to flesh out additional business requirements.
-Being the sole creator, I have been almost solely responsible for updates related to the composer.

 Each new endpoint exposed to our UIs has to declare a “request sequence” that determines how that request should be orchestrated.
 This sequence is defined in